-Katestone Environmental Pty Ltd (Katestone) was commissioned by Whitehaven WS to complete an Air Quality and Greenhouse Gas Assessment of the Project for inclusion in the EIS, which has been prepared in accordance with Part 4 of the SDPWO Act.
-This air quality and greenhouse gas (GHG) assessment has been carried out in accordance with the ToR and the Queensland Department of Environment and Science (DES) document titled Application requirements for activities with impacts to air (DES, 2017a).
+Katestone Environmental Pty Ltd (Katestone) was commissioned by Whitehaven WS to complete an Air Quality and Greenhouse Gas Assessment of the optimised mine plan and responses to issues raised in submissions for inclusion the Additional Information, which has been prepared in accordance with Part 4 of the SDPWO Act.
+This air quality and greenhouse gas (GHG) assessment has been carried out in accordance with the ToR and the Queensland Department of Environment and Science (DES) document titled Application requirements for activities with impacts to air (DES, 2021).